Table of Contents

 Can You Drink Tap Water in Bonita Springs?

-According the EPA’s ECHO database, from July 30, 2018 to Sept.
-30, 2021, Bonita Springs's water utility, BONITA SPRINGS UTILITIES, had 0 violations of the Safe Drinking Water Act.
+According the EPA’s ECHO database, from April 30, 2019 to June 30, 2022, Bonita Springs's water utility, Bonita Springs Utilities, had 0 violations of the Safe Drinking Water Act.
 For more details on the violations, please see our violation history section below.
-This assessment is based on the BONITA SPRINGS UTILITIES water system, other water systems in the city may have different results.
+This assessment is based on the Bonita Springs Utilities water system, other water systems in the city may have different results.

 While tap water that meets the EPA health guidelines generally won’t make you sick to your stomach, it can still contain regulated and unregulated contaminants present in trace amounts that could potentially cause health issues over the long-run.
 These trace contaminants may also impact immunocompromised and vulnerable individuals.

 Bonita Springs Tap Water Safe Drinking Water Act Violation History - Prior 10 Years

 Below is a ten year history of violations for the water system named Bonita Springs Utilities for Bonita Springs in Florida.
 For more details please see the "What do these Violations Mean?" section below.

 From Jan.
 1, 2011 to Dec.
 31, 2011, Bonita Springs had 1 non-health based Safe Drinking Water Act violation with the violation category being Monitoring and Reporting, more specifically, the violation code was Monitoring, Regular which falls into the Chemicals rule code group, and the Inorganic Chemicals rule code family for the following contaminant code: Asbestos.